osg-htc/tutorial-wordfreq/README.md

 This will now submit five jobs (one for each book on our list).
 Once all five have finished running, we should see five "counts" files, one for each book in the directory.

-If you don't see all five "counts" files, consider investigating the log files and see if you can identify what caused that to happen.
+If you don't see all five "counts" files, consider investigating the log, error, and output files and see if you can identify what caused that to happen.